 This fearfulness, in turn, causes your snake to behave more fearfully as well.

-You can feed your snake by hand using tongs or simply be sure to stay in the room when your snake is fed so that they will become comfortable with eating around you and associate your presence with the food.
+You can feed your snake by hand using tongs (we recommend long tongs like these) or simply be sure to stay in the room when your snake is fed so that they will become comfortable with eating around you and associate your presence with the

 “Break the Hunt” When Handling Your Snake

-You can use a hook to pick the snake up or use an object to brush the snake’s nose before you pick it up so that it knows food is not involved in the interaction.
+You can use a snake hook (like this one) to pick the snake up or use an object to brush the snake’s nose before you pick it up so that it knows

 Support Your Snake’s Entire Body